Hiking the Judd Trail & Jackass Ginger Pool on Oʻahu, Hawaiʻi

 Judd Loop Junction

-This is where the Judd Trail completes its loop, adjacent to the first Nuʻuanu Stream crossing.
+This is where the Judd Trail completes the 1.0-mile (1.6 km) loop, adjacent to the first Nuʻuanu Stream crossing shown at the beginning of this article.

-From here, go left to cross the Nuʻuanu Stream once again and return to the trailhead off Nuʻuanu Pali Drive.
+From here, go left to cross Nuʻuanu Stream and return to the Judd Trailhead off Nuʻuanu Pali Drive.

 Go Left